pola-rs/polars-book/user_guide/src/introduction.md

 This book is an introduction to the
 [`Polars` DataFrame library](https://github.com/pola-rs/polars).
-Its goal is to explain the inner workings of `Polars` by going through examples and compare it to other solutions.
-Some design choices are here introduced, and the optimal use of `Polars` described.
+Its goal is to explain the inner workings of `Polars` by going through examples and comparing it to other solutions.
+Some design choices are introduced here, and the optimal use of `Polars` described.

 Even though `Polars` is completely written in [`Rust`](https://www.rust-lang.org/) (no runtime overhead!) and uses [`Arrow`](https://arrow.apache.org/) -the [native `Rust` implementation](https://docs.rs/crate/arrow/3.0.0)- at its foundation, the examples presented in this guide will be mostly using its higher-level language bindings.
-Those latter are merely a thin wrapper that will not offer more functionalities than the core library does.
+The latter are merely a thin wrapper that will not offer more functionalities than the core library does.

 For people used to [`Pandas`](https://pandas.pydata.org/), the